bigcommerce/catalyst/docs/getting-started.md

 Your Catalyst storefront is now connected to your BigCommerce store, running on `http://localhost:3000`!

-### Configuring your Catalyst project
+## Configure your Catalyst project

 If you want to change which BigCommerce store your Catalyst project is linked to, run the following command from within the directory containing your Catalyst project to go through the setup process again.

 ```
 npx create-catalyst-storefront@latest init
 ```

-If you prefer to have more control over how Catalyst is configured, you can also manually set Catalyst's [environment variables](/docs/environment_variables.md).
+If you prefer to have more control over how Catalyst is configured, you can also manually set Catalyst's [environment variables](/docs/environment-variables.md).